 Writing a risk assessment document for the first time or the thousandth time can be a daunting task.
 People often struggle with how much there is to consider.

-2 Overarching Fundamental Vendor Risk Types
+2 Fundamental Regulatory Vendor Risk Types to Know

 The first two risk types are fundamental risk categories to know.
 They are:

-Each Risk Type is Tailored to the Vendor
+Tailor Risk to the Vendor

 - Reputation Risk.
 Reputation risk is the risk arising from negative public opinion.
 Third party relationships that result in the following ways are examples of what could harm reputation: